budavariam/budavariam.github.io/content/posts/2023-03-06-organizing-project-scripts/index.md

 ## Makefiles

+Makefiles are useful for creating a starting point for your application, a general way of letting the public know how to build your applications.

 > Make can be used to manage any project where some files need to be updated automatically from others whenever the others change in addition to building programs.

 [source](https://en.wikipedia.org/wiki/Make_(software))